MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/design-details-integration-with-inventory.md

  In advanced warehouse configurations, the value in the **Quantity (Calculated)** field is retrieved from item ledger entries and the value in the **Quantity (Phys.
 Inventory)** field is retrieved from warehouse entries, excluding the adjustment bin content.
 The **Quantity** field specifies the difference between the first two fields, which should be equal to the contents of the adjustment bin.

- When you post the physical inventory journal, the inventory and the default adjustment bin are updated.
+ When you post the physical stock journal, the inventory and the default adjustment bin are updated.

 ### <a name="warehouse-adjustments-to-the-item-ledger"></a>Warehouse Adjustments to the Item Ledger
  You use the **Item Journal** page and the **Calculate Whse.
 Adjustment** function to adjust inventory on the item ledger in accordance with an adjustment that has been made to the item quantity in a warehouse bin.
 To create a link between the inventory and the warehouse, you must define a default adjustment bin per location.